gopalyadav05/AVAX-PROOF-Module-2/README.md

 ## License

-This project is licensed under the [MIT] License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.